SAP-archive/boe-custom-task-template/learning/README.md

   CompareWebiDatasets | Compare the data from a table in a Web Intelligence document (before and after refresh)
   CompareRef_WebiDataset | Compare data from a CSV File with data from table in a Web Intelligence document
-  CompareRef_WebiDataset(Changed) | like previous scenario, but reference data was changed
+  CompareRef_WebiDataset(Changed) | like previous scenario, but reference data was changed GetWebiWorklist-RefreshDocs | Get the worklist of documents from a Web Intelligence report table, refresh the documents